-We note that our model and our analysis rely on restrictive assumptions. \begin{itemize} \item Our analysis only deals with asymptotic rates.
-We thus do not provide directly applicable results, but rather some insight for practical applications into the optimality or non-optimality of a sequential strategy in the case of rate-limited public communication.
-Specifically, we show that sequential strategies remain optimal in most cases for rate-limited communication, but unlike the case of rate-unlimited communication, achieving the reconciliation capacity in a sequential strategy is not necessarily optimal.
-Note that for the finite-length regime, an analysis of privacy amplification is provided in~\cite{Watanabe12}, and an achievable secret-key rate is derived in \cite{Pierrot13} for the case of rate-unlimited communication.
-However, whether a sequential strategy is optimal for the finite-length regime remains an open question. \item We consider an independent and identically distributed (i.i.d.) source.
-While this assumption is not necessarily satisfied in practical settings, it remains realistic as shown in \cite{Pierrot13}, in which an i.i.d. source is induced in an indoor wireless environment. \item We assume the existence of an authenticated public channel.
-In practice, a solution to ensure this would be to have the legitimate users share a secret seed, which size can be chosen in the order of the logarithm of the length of the message~\cite{Wegman81,Maurer93}. \end{itemize} Note that there exists works dealing with related models, that do not require such assumptions.
-For instance,~\cite{Dodis06} provides a non-asymptotic practical secret key-distillation scheme for a non-memoryless source model, in which the legitimate users observe discrete components that are close with respect to certain metrics, and the eavesdropper has no observations of the source, with the assumption of one-way public communication over an unauthenticated channel with unlimited capacity.
-Privacy amplification is also treated for an non-asymptotic regime in~\cite{Dodis09} by means of malleable extractors~\cite{Dodis09,Cohen12}, when the legitimate users observe the same component of a non-memoryless source and the eavesdropper observes a correlated component of the source, with the assumption of two-way one round communication over an unauthenticated channel with unlimited capacity.
+Note also that there exists works dealing with related models, that do not require such assumptions.
+For instance,~\cite{Dodis06} provides a non-asymptotic practical secret key-generation scheme for a non-memoryless source model, in which the legitimate users observe discrete components that are close with respect to certain metrics, and the eavesdropper has no observations of the source, with the assumption of one-way public communication over an unauthenticated channel with unlimited capacity.
+Privacy amplification is also treated for a non-asymptotic regime in~\cite{Dodis09} by means of malleable extractors~\cite{Dodis09,Cohen12}, when the legitimate users observe the same component of a non-memoryless source and the eavesdropper observes a correlated component of the source, with the assumption of two-way one-round communication over an unauthenticated channel with unlimited capacity.
 Such models are less general that the ones studied in this paper since the observations of the legitimate users are constrained to be equal or close to each other; however, they offer in return more practical solutions as they free themselves from the aforementioned assumptions.
 The remainder of the paper is organized as follows.
 In Section \ref{Sec2}, we introduce the problem and provide some background on the topic.
 Specifically, we formally introduce the problem studied in Section \ref{SecMod}, and recall known bounds for the secret-key capacity in Section~\ref{SecKres}.
 In Section~\ref{SecStrat}, we describe the two steps of a sequential strategy and recall known bounds achieved by such a strategy.
 In Section~\ref{SecIndep}, we introduce the notion of independence between the two steps of a sequential strategy, when constraints are imposed on public communication.
-In Section \ref{Seqsec}, we prove that the sequential application of reconciliation and privacy amplification with extractors is an optimal key-distillation strategy.
+In Section \ref{Seqsec}, we prove that the sequential application of reconciliation and privacy amplification with extractors is an optimal key-generation strategy.
 In Section~\ref{Sec_indep}, we provide scenarios for which these two phases can be treated independently of each other.
 Specifically, we provide the case of the two-way SK capacity in Section~\ref{Example_SK}, the one-way WSK capacity for degraded binary symmetric sources in Section~\ref{Example_bin}, and the one-way WSK capacity for degraded Gaussian sources in Section~\ref{Example_gauss}.
 All proofs are gathered in the appendices to streamline presentation.